 Often, incentive programs fail miserably because of complexities in their recording and reporting systems or in how rewards are won.
-If you put the salesperson in a position where he or she is forced to assess "To get this, I first have to sell this, plus these and not these and they must include these," you are creating a recipe for confusion, sales frustration and failure.
+If you put the salesperson in a position where they are forced to assess "To get this, I first have to sell this, plus these and not these and they must include these," you are creating a recipe for confusion, sales frustration, and failure.
 In the end, the incentive program becomes a disincentive!

 The remedy?
 Manufacturers must keep the incentive program sweet and simple and attainable.
 There can be no ambiguity.
 Anything less will result in a lack of interest, as well as a waste of time and money that can sometimes spill over into other departments whose task it is to administer and account.

 Edison may have invented the light bulb, but it never went anywhere until a salesperson understood its benefits and made the first sale… and probably sold a lamp to go with it!
 Incentive programs don't just sell themselves.
-Too often expensive motivational programs are overlooked in the field because reps. either don't understand their value and/or are unsure how to sell them.
-Many times good incentive programs are written off as having missed the target, when in reality, they just weren't rolled out and managed properly.
+Too often expensive motivational programs are overlooked in the field because reps either don't understand their value or are unsure how to sell them.
+Many times good incentive programs are written off as having missed the target when in reality, they just weren't rolled out and managed properly.

 Any successful salesperson will tell you, "Most sales are made as a result of due diligence on the front end."
 Simply put, the better the preparation, the more likely the sale.
 The same can be said for incentive initiatives.
 Real incentive programs, like new movie releases, are something to be anticipated.
 The right amount of promotion ensures greater acceptance and interest that often usurps focus on competing programs.